microsoft/WebTemplateStudio/templates/Web/Projects/MoleculerDefault/README_postaction.md

 ```
 .
 //{[{
+├── server/ Directory with everything backend-related
-├── services/ - Moleculer services that provides API routes and serves front-end with data
+│ ├── services/ - Moleculer services that provides API routes and serves front-end with data
-│   ├── api.service.js - HTTP gateway service
+│ │ ├── api.service.js - HTTP gateway service
-│   └── pages.service.js - Service that serves the data and contains the actual handlers for the API calls
+│ │ └── pages.service.js - Service that serves the data and contains the actual handlers for the API calls
 //}]}
 └── README.md
 ```